Dr Nancy Nason-Clark

 PhD (London School of Economics and Political Science), MA (University of Waterloo), BSc (Houghton College)

-Dr. Nancy Nason-Clark is Professor of Sociology and Chair of the department at the University of New Brunswick.
+Dr. Nancy Nason-Clark is Professor of Sociology in the department at the University of New Brunswick.
 She is the principal investigator of the RAVE Project www.theraveproject.com a research initiative funded by the Lilly Endowment.
 Nancy received her Ph.D. in Sociology from the London School of Economics and Political Science in England.
-She is the author or editor of ten books, which include:
+She is the author or editor of twelve books, which include:

 - Men Who Batter (Oxford University Press, 2015; with Fisher-Townsend)